Skip to main content.

 STAY TŌNED

-Bard College Academic Year and Safety
+Bard College Covid-19 Measures and Safety

 To adapt to current circumstances, Bard College created detailed protocols for testing and screening, daily monitoring of symptoms, contact tracing, quarantine practices, and physical distancing in the classroom and across the Bard campus.
 This includes specific protocols for musicians campus-wide in both its undergraduate and graduate programs.
-TŌN has successfully pivoted its activities to comply and in addition to physically distanced rehearsals, the musicians have resumed their academic coursework.
-Since August, procedures required a separation of brass and wind instruments from the larger ensemble.
-Currently, restrictions on winds and brass have been eased, and limited numbers may be added to the Orchestra.
-This can be credited to Bard’s diligent testing and protocols.

 The Orchestra Now